materia-dex/materiadex-com/src/pages/docs/materia/02-core-concepts/01-swaps.md

 # Sending Tokens

 What’s not as clear is how Materia _receives_ tokens as payment for the swap.
 Typically, smart contracts which need tokens to perform some functionality require callers to first make an approval on the token contract, then call a function that in turn calls transferFrom on the token contract.
 This is _not_ how V2 pairs accept tokens.
 Instead, pairs check their token balances at the _end_ of every interaction.
 Then, at the beginning of the _next_ interaction, current balances are differenced against the stored values to determine the amount of tokens that were sent by the current interactor.
-See the <a href='/whitepaper.pdf' rel='noopener noreferrer'>whitepaper</a> for a justification of why this is the case.

 The takeaway is that **tokens must be transferred to pairs before swap is called** (the one exception to this rule is <Link to='/docs/materia/core-concepts/flash-swaps'>Flash Swaps</Link>).
 This means that to safely use the `swap` function, it must be called from _another smart contract_.
 The alternative (transferring tokens to the pair and then calling `swap`) is not safe to do non-atomically because the sent tokens would be vulnerable to arbitrage.